 At SteelKiwi, we build complex and technologically advanced software.
 One project we’ve worked on is a promotion app called Snaapy.
 Snaapy provides ERP functionality for small and midsize businesses that offer on-demand services.
 Another app we’ve developed, NexDep, helps courts find court staff in no time.
 You can read about it in our case study.

-If you have any questions regarding how to start an online marketplace website or want to hire online marketplace developers, feel free to message us.
+If you have any questions regarding how to start an online marketplace website or want to hire online marketplace developers, feel free to message us or book a call with our consultants for a free project estimate.